About The MasterCard Foundation Scholars Program

 The MasterCard Foundation Scholars Program at Wellesley, a women's college, goes beyond traditional scholarships.
 The holistic, four-year support includes:

-Comprehensive scholarships: Support for tuition, fees, books and supplies, a laptop, transportation, room and meal plan, and stipends.
+Comprehensive scholarships: Support for tuition, fees, books and supplies, room and meal plan, and more.

 21st-century skills: Training in skill areas relevant to employment success.